magmaOffenburg/magmaChallenge/README.md

 ## Usage

+### Start script

 ```bash
 cd magmaChallenge/bin
 ./startChallengeBenchmark.sh
 ```

+The script has can be used to configure the following arguments that are passed to `BenchmarkController`:
+- `--defaultPath=`: the path used for the file dialogs.
+- `--roboVizServer=`: the IP to connect to for RoboViz drawings (only used in the Kick Challenge at the moment).

+### User Interface

 The `Open Start Script...` button allows you to open your start script and test your team.
 Alternatively you can manually edit the path and name of the start script in the table.

 The `Open Competition...` button allows you to load a file with the configuration of the teams for a competition (`teamName;startScriptDirectory;startScriptName;playerDropHeight`, see [/examples](/examples)).
-The initial path of the file dialog can be passed to `startChallengeBenchmark.sh` as an argument.

 The `Test` button will try to start each team once and run it for 3 seconds to check if the team works.
 If it does not, a click on the status column of that team should provide an error message.